Birding Africa

 Fitness A moderate level of fitness is required.
 The walks are generally in relatively flat areas with occasional inclines.
 At Ranomafana, one of the areas involves steep walks, although at the moderate pace.
 This walk can be treated as optional.

-Group Size Maximum 10 participants on the 17-day tour and 6-day Masoala extension.
+Group Size Maximum ten participants on the 17-day tour and 6-day Masoala extension.

 Accommodation A good standard of hand-picked guest houses, lodges and small hotels.